17 July 2018

 - The Hong Kong government set up a HK$100 million Maritime and Aviation Training Fund in 2014 in an effort to attract and groom talent for these two sectors.

-- The BDI, a widely used gauge for the change in sea freight cost to transport commodities such as coal, iron ore, grains and fossil fuels for 23 major international routes, rebounded over the year to around 1,000 points in April 2017 from its historical low level of 290 in February 2016.
+- The Baltic Dry Index (BDI), a widely used gauge for the change in sea freight cost to transport commodities such as coal, iron ore, grains and fossil fuels for 23 major international routes, rebounded over the year to around 1,000 points in April 2017 from its historical low level of 290 in February 2016.

 Hong Kong Shipping Register (HKSR) is a ship registration system separate from that of the Chinese mainland.
-More than 2,500 vessels were on HKSR as of April 2017, boasting a total of 109 million gross tonnes (GT).
-Besides, Hong Kong is the world’s fourth largest ship register following Panama, Liberia and Marshall Island -- registered vessels totalled 171 million deadweight tonnes (DWT) or 9.3% of the world’s total as of October 2016, according to Danish Shipping Statistics.
+More than 2,500 vessels were on HKSR as of December 2017, boasting a total of 114 million gross tonnes (GT).
+Besides, Hong Kong is the world’s fourth largest ship register following Panama, Liberia and Marshall Island in 2017, according to Danish Shipping Statistics.

 Income derived from the international trade of ships registered in Hong Kong is exempt from profits tax.
 Besides, Hong Kong has also entered into double taxation agreements (DTAs) which cover shipping income with many places, including the Chinese mainland, US, UK, Netherlands, Korea, New Zealand, Singapore, Belgium, Denmark, Norway and Germany.
 With a low tax regime and strong institutional environment, along with a maritime services cluster, Hong Kong flag is seen as a preferred choice for foreign vessel owners.